Britons to ring in the new year with snow, ice and gale-force winds

 The warning covers the entirety of northern Scotland, with Central, Tayside and Fife, Grampian, Highlands and Eilean Siar, Orkney and Shetland, and Strathclyde the regions and local authorities affected.

-Around 10cm of snow is expected to have settled in some areas by Friday morning and this could reach up to 30cm on the highest roads and hills.
+Around 10cm of snow is expected to have settled in some areas by Friday morning, reaching up to 30cm on the highest roads and hills.

 The Met Office said: “Given the strength of the wind, some significant drifting of snow is likely.
 Lightning may well be an additional hazard.”